MSehati/AngularTableCtrlShiftSelection/README.md

 # AngularTableCtrlShiftSelection
-select table cells by ctrl or shift keys
+select html table tds by ctrl or shift keys